MPs hear of how assisted dying improves palliative care

 ‘I want a good death.
 Without the option of assisted dying I will be forced to choose suicide.
 I will be forced to die alone which makes me incredibly sad.
 I feel hurt by that prospect because I have tried to be a good person and a good citizen.’

-Silvan Luley from Swiss assisted dying clinic Dignitas explained how Switzerland has had its assisted dying laws for over 80 years.
+Silvan Luley from Swiss assisted dying non-profit Dignitas explained how Switzerland has had its assisted dying laws for over 80 years.
 The law has been settled that whole time and public opposition is low.
 He said:

 ‘There is a lot of talk in the UK about making an assisted dying law with safeguards.
 But to not have the law is to lack the major safeguard.
 Without an assisted dying law, you increase the risk of lonely, do-it-yourself suicide attempts, which can have terrible consequences.
 Having assisted dying laws is the right thing on compassionate grounds.’